-A body has been found during the search for a 45-year-old woman who was swept away by the swollen Turvilla river in Malaga on Wednesday.
+Tributes have poured in for 45-year-old woman who was found dead after being swept away by the swollen Turvilla river in Malaga on Wednesday.

-According to reports, the rescue team found the body of a woman at around 1pm on Friday, approximately 1,000 metres from where Carolina disappeared.
+Rescue teams found her body at around 1pm on Friday, approximately 1,000 metres from where she disappeared.

-Her partner, who was with her at the time, raised the alarm after seeing her fall into the water near the old washhouse bridge, around one kilometre from the village centre.
+Her partner, who was with her at the time of the tragedy, raised the alarm after seeing her fall into the water near the old washhouse bridge, around one kilometre from the village centre.

 More than 50 personnel from the Guardia Civil, firefighters, local police, Civil Protection and volunteers searched a seven-kilometre stretch of river, from Sayalonga towards Algarrobo, close to where the river reaches the sea.